Mbuti people: Marriage customs

 Sister exchange is the common form of marriage.
-Based on reciprocal exchange, men from other bands exchange sisters or other females to whom they have ties.
+Based on reciprocal exchange, men from other bands exchange sisters or other women to whom they have ties.
 In Bambuti society, bride wealth is not customary.
 There is no formal marriage ceremony: a couple are considered officially married when the groom presents his bride's parents with an antelope he alone has hunted and killed.
 Polygamy does occur, but at different rates depending on the group, and it is not very common.
 The sexual intercourse of married couples is regarded as an act entirely different from that of unmarried partners, for only in marriage may children be conceived.

 Political structure

 Bambuti societies have no ruling group or lineage, no overlying political organization, and little social structure.
 The Bambuti are an egalitarian society in which the band is the highest form of social organization.
-Leadership may be displayed for example on hunting treks.
+Leadership roles within the band may be displayed during certain group activities such as hunting treks.
 Men become leaders because they are good hunters.
 Owing to their superior hunting ability, leaders eat more meat and fat and fewer carbohydrates than other men.
 Men and women basically have equal power.
 Issues are discussed and decisions are made by consensus at fire camps; men and women engage in the conversations equivalently.
 If there is a disagreement, misdemeanor, or offense, then the offender may be banished, beaten, or scorned.
 In more recent times the practice is to remove the offender from the forest and have them work for private landowners for little to no pay.